65. Stability in Linear Rational Expectations Models#

 Let

-\(m_t^d\) be the log of the demand for money
+The logarithm of the demand for real money balances

 We begin by assuming that the log of the money supply is exogenous in the sense that it is an autonomous process that does not feed back on the log of the price level.